-Our research and development efforts are primarily focused on the development of our proprietary online games, the localization of licensed games from foreign developers, and the maintenance of our websites.
-Our research and development expenses were RMB156.3 million, RMB135.0 million and RMB78.0 million (US\$11.2 million) in 2014, 2015 and 2016, respectively.
+Our research and development efforts are primarily focused on the development of our proprietary online games and the maintenance of our websites.
+Our research and development expenses were RMB135.0 million, RMB78.0 million and RMB45.1 million (US\$6.9 million) in 2015, 2016 and 2017, respectively.